Apiture Developers Apiture Developers

 Error Responses

 When an error occur, the Apiture API attempts to provide as much information about the issue as possible.
 The API responds with an HTTP response code and with a JSON response body.
-The JSON response body is an error response that describes the error and, if available, potential causes of the error.
+The JSON response body is an problem response that describes the error and, if available, potential causes of the problem.
+Problems listed could include data being out of range, or specific resources not existing.

 Some errors are caused by issues in the request.
 The request may have been made to an invalid URI, the request may be improperly formatted, there may be invalid data in the request, and many other potential causes.
 Issues with the request will receive a 400-level error status response.
-The submitter of the request can fix it and resubmit the request to the API.
-The corrected request should work as expected.
+The submitter of the request can fix the problematic request and resubmit the request to the API.

 Other errors are caused by issues with the API.
 The service may be down for maintenance, a database may be inaccessible, or other problems with availability.
-Issues with availability will receive a 500-level error status response.
-These are not problems with the request, and the client will need to wait for the service to be made available again.
+Issues with availability problems receive a 500-level error status response.
+These are not problems with the request, and the client will need to wait for the service to become available again.

 API operations may return any valid HTTP response code to indicate 4xx or 5xx errors.
 The API reference documentation lists the most common errors, but does not exhaustively list all HTTP errors on every operation.